 Whedon is currently writing the script for the upcoming "Wonder Woman" movie.
 "And no, it's not cast," he adds.
 Peristere, while directing commercials and involved at Zoic with TV series including "CSI", "Battlestar Galactica" and "Prison Break," hopes to re-team with Whedon.
 "I'm 100 percent committed to anything and everything that Joss would ever ask of me," he says.

-For lots more information on "Serenity" and related topics, check out the links on the next page.
+For lots more information on "Serenity" and related topics, check out the links below.